sgago/algomon/readme.md

 Note that we can try to rank certain risks, issues, gaps, etc. and determine mitigation or ignoring steps.
 For example, low risk and impact could maybe be ignored; alternatively, high risk and impact should would be worth mitigating.
 One could even factor the cost of mitigation into the chart.

 ### Redundancy
-Replicas are one defense, but again this has downsides in terms of complexity.
+Replicas are one defense against failures, but again this has downsides in terms of complexity.

-Unfortunately, redundancy doesn't solve all our risks. *Correlated errors*, failures that can hammer many servers at once, will still hurt us.
-For example, redundancy won't help if a software bug deployed to all the servers.
-If an entire data center wide outage will bring down... the entire data center.

-Now, cloud providers replicate stacks to multiple data centers.
-Multiple data centers in a region make an *availability zone (AZ)*.
+Unfortunately, redundancy doesn't solve all our risks. *Correlated errors*, failures that can hit many servers at once, will still hurt.
+For example, redundancy won't help if a software bug deployed to all replicas.
+Likewise, a total data center outage will bring down all the replicas too.
+To help, cloud providers replicate stacks to multiple data centers.
+Multiple data centers in a region make an *availability zone* (AZ).
 Data centers are close enough to have low latency but far enough away to reduce disaster chance.

 ### Fault isolation
-We can isolate failures and problems, much like the bulkheads on a ship.
+We can also isolate problems much like the bulkheads on a ship.
 Without a bulkhead, a single leak can sink the entire ship.
-However, by incorporating bulkheads, only a specific part of the ship is affected, as we've compartmentalized it with walls.
+However, by incorporating bulkheads, only a specific part of the ship is affected during a leak, as we've compartmentalized it with walls.
 The ship is degraded, but it doesn't succumb entirely.
-Distributed systems encounter similar vulnerabilities, akin to "leaks."
+Distributed systems encounter similar vulnerabilities, akin to "leaks" called *poison pills*.
 A single user might send malicious requests capable of bringing down the entire system, or normal bots and crawlers, mimicking human behavior with rapid request capabilities, can overwhelm servers.
-Instead of leaks, we refer to these issues as poison pills.

-Similar to ships, challenges arising from poison pills can be mitigated using the bulkhead pattern - by isolating faults.
+Similar to ship leaks, challenges arising from poison pills can be mitigated by using fault isolation.
 For instance, consider having 6 replicas and an antagonistic computer bot attempting to disrupt your service.
-Each request from the bot takes down the specific replica it reaches.
+Each request from the bot takes down every replica it can reach.
 With 6 requests, the entire system could be brought down.

 To address this, let's establish 3 pairs of servers to introduce redundancy and consistently direct users to the same server pair.
 By confining the bot to the same server pair, even if 2 out of 3 server pairs remain operational, only approximately 33% of users will be affected.
 While not ideal, this approach is superior to the bot impacting all servers and causing a complete system outage.

 #### Shuffle sharding
 Now, we can enhance our system further by employing shuffle sharding.
+The goal is to reduce the number of users that share replicas.
 Instead of consistently directing the same users to specific replicas, we can dynamically reassign users to minimize shared users between pairs.
 For instance, users A and B may initially share server 1, but with redundancy measures, we can reposition user A to server 2 and user B to server 3.
 Consequently, if user A causes a server to go down, user B can still receive service requests, ensuring uninterrupted functionality.

 There will still be some user overlap, but it will be less likely.
 With this pattern, we can increase our bulkheads to 15!
 The combination formula is `n!/(r!(n-r)!) = 6!/(2!4!) = 15`.
 This tells the number of unique subgroups we can have.

 #### Cellular architecture
-Another strategy is to combine all dependencies together into cell: LBs, storage, servers, etc. Requests can be shared via some gateway service.
+We can combine all dependencies together into a cell: LBs, storage, servers, etc. and scale out cells on requests.
+Requests can be shared with cells via a gateway service.
 A benefit is that we can learn the maximum limits of each cell and scale out accordingly.
 We can totally understand the performance of a cell and how it handles load.

+#### Pool architecture
+An alternative to cellular architecture is pool architecture.
+Similar to cellular pattern, we can spin up and scale out services as needed but we can do this on a per customer basis.
+Small clients could share resources while jumbo customers could have their own separately scaled out resources.
+This way, a high traffic customer won't resource the smaller customers.
+See [this article](https://medium.com/@raphael.moutard/forget-your-microservices-the-unparalleled-benefits-of-pool-architecture-63b462989856) for more details.

-## Monitoring and observability
+## Monitoring
+Monitoring is mainly used to alert teams to failures and monitor system health via dashboards: pub/sub queue sizes, dead letter queue sizes, CPU utilization, RAM utilization, SLO/SLI values, replica counts, request counts, throughput, replica restarts, and so on.

+A metric is a time series of raw measurements or samples of resource usage or behavior represented by a timestamp and floating point number.
+Metrics are typically tagged with many labels, a set of key-value pairs, that make filtering easier.
+We can indicate the service, region, node, cluster, app name, etc. Typically metrics are stored in a time series database (TSDB) like [Prometheus](https://prometheus.io/) that often use different [data models](https://prometheus.io/docs/concepts/data_model/).

+Minimally, we want services to output their load like request throughput and their internal state such as memory usage.

+### Pre-aggregation
+Typically, the telemetry services, like Azure Application Insights telemetry, will batch and send out telemetry data.
+Application Insights can store data locally in the event a computer shuts down unexpectedly and can be used to correlate data from the frontend and backend of systems.
+Client libraries will typically perform some pre-aggregation themselves before transmitting the data.

+Storing and querying the time series data can get expensive.
+Typically, the telemetry services pre-aggregate data into different buckets: 1 min, 5 minutes, 1 hour, 3 hours, 1 day, etc. and include summary statistics like sums, averages, or percentiles.
+AWS's CloudWatch pre-aggregates data on ingestion.

 ### Service level terminology
 | Abbreviation | Term | Definition | Example